microsoft/sarif-sdk/docs/SARIF Validation Rule Authoring Principles.md

 Define your result messages in such a way that it would be sensible for a team to suppress all results that produce that message.

-**NOTE** In future, if the validator represents the results from each result message as distinct sub-rules, it will be possible for a team to suppress results on a per-sub-rule basis.
+**NOTE**: In future, if the validator represents the results from each result message as distinct sub-rules, it will be possible for a team to suppress results on a per-sub-rule basis.

 **NOTE**: At the time of this writing, the validator does not provide a way to disable rules,